Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/MISP.md

 		- Select and Import events to your instance
 		- Correlate attributes identified between events and feeds Feeds are enabled and managed by the Site Admin for the analysts to obtain information on events and indicators

+Taxonomies
+	A means of classifying based on standard features or attributes.
+On MISP, taxonomies are used to categorize events, indicators, and threat actors.

+Tagging
+	Information from feeds and taxonomies, tags can be placed on events and attributes to identify them based on the indicators or threats identified correctly.
+Tagging allows for effective sharing of threat information between users, communities and other organizations.
+	Tagging Best Practices: Tags can be added to an event and attributes, Tags are also inheirtable when set.
+It is recommended to set tags on the entire event and only include tags on attributes when they are an exception from what the event indi